nicolosh/justCode/README.md

 # justCode
-Projects in C++ to become more and more familiar with this language
+Projects in C/C++ to become more and more familiar with these languages